 We may distinguish two dynastic episodes from two military ones.
 Both dynastic episodes involve the over-throw of a tyrannical father by his youngest son.
-First Earth, resenting the fact that Sky has concealed within her their children, the Cyclopes and Hundred-Handers, and feeling constricted by them, engages Cronus to castrate his father the next time he comes to make love with her; then Cronus himself, who has been swallowing his children by
+First, Earth, resenting the fact that Sky has concealed within her their children, the Cyclopes and Hundred-Handers, and could seem by her very name to function as an intermediary between men and any god at all from whom they sought favor.